Citation, DOI, disclosures and article data

 General imaging differential considerations include:

-aneurysmal bone cyst
+aneurysmal bone cyst (solid version)

 eccentric lytic metaphyseal lesion

-- MR differentiates ABC by fluid-fluid levels
+MRI differentiates aneurysmal bone cysts by fluid-fluid levels